 If you decide to get my help with designing your website, whether it be to learn how to do it yourself, or whether it be to hire me to design it for you, please use the Contact form to communicate with me.

-Learn more about why I chose WordPress for the sake of teaching others.
+Learn more about why I chose WordPress for teaching others.